Utpaladeva

 Utpaladeva (c.
-900–950 CE) was an Indian philosopher and theologian from Kashmir.
-He belonged to the Trika Shaiva tradition and is the most important thinker of the Pratyabhijñā school of monistic idealism.
-His Īśvarapratyabhijñā-Kārikā (IPK, Verses on the Recognition of the Lord) were the most important and central work of the Pratyabhijñā school.
-Utpaladeva was a major influence on the great exegete Abhinavagupta, whose works later overshadowed those of Utpaladeva.
+900–950 CE) was a Shaiva tantrik philosopher, theologian and poet from Kashmir.
+He belonged to the Trika Shaiva tradition and is a thinker of the Pratyabhijñā school of monistic idealism.
+His Īśvarapratyabhijñākārikā (IPK, Verses on the Recognition of the Lord) is a central text for the Pratyabhijñā school of Shaiva Hindu philosophy.
+Utpaladeva was also a tantrik guru and a religious bhakti poet, having authored the influential Śivastotrāvalī (A Garland of Hymns to Śiva), a collection of Shaiva hymns that remain popular with Kashmiri Shaivas.

+Utpaladeva was a student of Somānanda (875–925 CE) and an influence on the exegete Abhinavagupta, whose works later overshadowed those of Utpaladeva.
 However, according to the Indologist Raffaele Torella "most of Abhinavagupta’s ideas are just the development of what Utpaladeva had already expounded."

 Philosophy

 Torella characterizes Utpaladeva's philosophy as a "unique blend of epistemology, metaphysics, religious experience, linguistic philosophy and aesthetic speculation."

+In the chapter "Jñānādhikāra" of the Īśvarapratyabhijñā-Kārikā, Utpaladeva aims to establish the existence of a self by emphasizing one's capacity of being a knowing subject.
+Utpaladeva points to memory, which is a cognitive event that takes place over an extended period of time.
+An element of current self-awareness is present at the moment of original cognition.
+The element at both points is a manifestation of a single consciousness and so have the same nature.
+Utpaladeva opposes a Buddhist explanation of memory that rejects a self.
+Buddhists explain memory without a permanent knowing self because past cognitions leave latent impressions (saṃskāras) on later cognitions.
+However, Utpaladeva counters that the original cognition is restricted to itself.

 Theology

 For Utpaladeva, the supreme reality, Shiva, is "an absolute I", the atman, a singular subject or consciousness.
 As Torella notes, Utpaladeva constantly works to prove, contra the Buddhists, that there is "a single, dynamic subject that unifies and animates the discontinuity of reality and constitutes the substratum of every limited subject, as well as of every form and activity of everyday life."

 Utpaladeva's view of God is stated in the Īśvarapratyabhijñā-Kārikā:There is only one Great Divinity, and it is the very inner Self of all creatures.
-It embodies itself as all things, full of unbroken awareness of three kinds: “I”, “this”, and “I am this.”According to Torella, another important and original contribution of Utpaladeva is his doctrine of "abhasas" (light, radiance, manifestations), which sees everything as radiant manifestations of the ultimate consciousness of Shiva which is their necessary foundation.
+It embodies itself as all things, full of unbroken awareness of three kinds: “I”, “this”, and “I am this.”According to Torella, another important and original contribution of Utpaladeva is his doctrine of "abhasas" (light, radiance, manifestations), which sees everything as radiant manifestations of the consciousness of Shiva which is their necessary foundation.
 Each "manifestation" is a kind of universal and is connected with a specific Sanskrit word.
 Torella also notes however that the term abhasa was not a new term "but was commonly used in the Vedantic and Buddhist schools."